Ryann1706/AwSW-Casual-Vandalism/README.md

 This needs Magmalink to work, which can be found here: https://gitlab.com/jakzie2/awsw-magmalink

 Also huge thanks to Jakzie for their help, they're the reason this actually works and isnt just error screen after error screen.

+Also thanks to Eval for helping me find and fix bugs.